-Total interest expense for the first quarter of 2021 decreased when compared to the immediate preceding quarter, primarily due to lower average bank debt level during the periods.
-The increase in interest expense for the first quarter of 2021 as compared to the same period of 2020 is due to higher average interest rates on bank debt and higher realized loss on interest contracts during the periods.
+Total interest expense for the second quarter of 2021 decreased 22 percent when compared to the immediate preceding quarter primarily due to lower average bank debt during the period.
+The increase in interest expense for the three and six months ended June 30, 2021 as compared to the same periods of 2020 is due to higher average interest rates, partially offset by lower average bank debt during the periods.

 Total finance expense includes accretion, representing the change in the time value of the decommissioning liability and convertible debentures as well as unrealized gains and losses on financial interest contracts and paid in kind interest on term debt.
-Accretion expense for the first quarter of 2021 increased when compared to the immediate preceding quarter, primarily due to an increase in the discount rate used during the periods.
-Accretion expense for the first quarter of 2021 was comparable to the same period of 2020.
-Unrealized gains on financial interest contracts for the first quarter of 2021 increased compared to the immediate preceding quarter due to an increase in floating interest rates.
-The Company had an unrealized gain on financial interest contracts as compared to an unrealized loss on financial interest contracts during the first quarter of 2020 due to an increase in floating interest rates over the periods.
+Accretion expense for the second quarter of 2021 was comparable to the first quarter of 2021 and accretion expense for the three and six months ended June 30, 2021 increased as compared to the same periods of 2020 primarily due to an increase in the discount rate used during the periods.
+The Company had an unrealized gain on financial interest contracts during the three and six months ended June 30, 2021 as compared to an unrealized loss on financial interest contracts during the same periods of 2020 due to an increase in floating interest rates over the periods.